lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 You can clear Select using a clear icon.

-:::demo Set `clearable` attribute for `el-select` and a clear icon will appear.
+:::demo Set `clearable` attribute for `lx-select` and a clear icon will appear.
 Note that `clearable` is only for single select.
 ```html
 <template>
   <lx-select v-model="value" clearable placeholder="Select">